jayeew/File_Manage_System-MyBatis-/README.md

 # File_Manage_System
-A JavaWeb project based on SpringMVC
+A JavaWeb project based on SpringMVC and MyBatis

 Springmvc ¿ò¼ÜµÄ³õ´Î³¢ÊÔ